ryosuzuki/cad-app/README.md

 You can still control the camera by dragging the background.

 ### 2: Deformation
-After adding constratints, now you can deform the mesh.
+After adding constraints, now you can deform the mesh.
 Click the `Deform` button, then click the mouse on the mesh surface and drag the mouse.
 Now, you can see the mesh is deforming.
 You can also control the camera by dragging the background.

-Note that the deformation algorithm works in real-time for the simple mesh such as `sphere.obj`, but the prosessing time will be longer and not be real-time for the dense mesh since the calculation is really heavy for dense meshse like `armadillo.obj` (43K vertices and 86K faces).
+Note that the deformation algorithm works in real-time for the simple mesh such as `sphere.obj`, but the computation time will be longer and not be real-time for the dense mesh such as `armadillo.obj` (43K vertices and 86K faces) and `bunny.obj` (2K vertices and 5K faces).
+It is one of the limitations, but can be improved.

 # How it works
 ## As-rigid-as-possible surface deformation